-A decadent olive oil chocolate snack cake, that you would never believe was also vegan!
+A decadent chocolate olive oil cake, that you would never believe was also vegan!
 It comes together in one bowl and is topped with vegan chocolate buttercream and rainbow sprinkles.
 A birthday cake – or any day cake – that anyone can enjoy!

 Hello, chocolate snack cake.
 As in, cake just for the sake of cake.
 Sprinkles, sure, but no special occasion required.
 What a wonderfully delicious concept! 😍